Illegal Alien Allegedly Cuts Off His Mother’s Head With Butcher’s Knife

 — Lauren Haviland (@LaurenWNCN) March 7, 2017

-Apparently the suspect called 911 himself, and stayed on the line until cops arrived; however, a motive for the crime has yet to be established, WTVD, ABC11 of Raleigh-Durham, explained.
+Apparently the suspect called 911 himself, and stayed on the line until cops arrived; a motive for the crime has yet to be established, however, WTVD, ABC11 of Raleigh-Durham, explained.
 “At a a preliminary hearing Tuesday, both the prosecution and defense said they expect mental health to be an issue in the case.
 According to court documents, Machada took four different medications for psychosis and schizophrenia,” the TV station added.

 The suspect is reportedly due to be transferred to Central Prison in Raleigh given what a prosecutor described as possible special needs.
 He is due back in court on March 14.